backshare via telegramshare via whatsappshare via facebook

 Is Cardano a Layer 1 Blockchain?

-Yes, Cardano is a L1 blockchain developed by Charles Hoskinson, Cardano Foundation, IOHK, EMURGO.
-Cardano is the second most popular Proof-of-Stake blockchain after Ethereum.
+Yes, Cardano is an L1 blockchain developed by Charles Hoskinson, Cardano Foundation, IOHK, EMURGO.
+Cardano is one of the most popular Proof-of-Stake blockchains.

 Is Ethereum a Layer 1 or Layer 2?